How to Improve Employee Engagement

 As such, employee communication apps that are intuitive and allow for a more “social” and bi-directional employee user experience are now considered must have not just nice to have.

-They are a must have not just for improving internal communications, but also considered a must have for elevating employee engagement by making employees feel like they have a voice and can join the conversation.
+They are a must have not just for improving internal communications plans, but also considered a must have for elevating employee engagement by making employees feel like they have a voice and can join the conversation.

 Connect employees to organisational goals